Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have scored at least 56.5 points only twice this season.
+- Florida Atlantic and its opponents have scored at least 57 points -- this matchup's over/under -- just twice this year.

-- Charlotte's games have gone over 56.5 points in three of six chances this season.
+- In 50% of Charlotte's games this season (3/6), the teams combined to score more than Thursday's total of 57.

-- The two teams combine to score 59.1 points per game, 2.6 more than the total in this contest.
+- The combined points per game average of the two teams, 59.1, is 2.1 points greater than Thursday's over/under.

-- These two squads combine to allow 48.7 points per game, 7.8 fewer than this contest's over/under.
+- This contest's total is 8.3 points greater than the 48.7 these two squads combine to allow per game this season.

-- Owls games have an average total of 51.3 points this season, 5.2 fewer than Thursday's over/under.
+- The average total in Owls games this season is 51.3, 5.7 points fewer than Thursday's over/under of 57 .

-- The 56.5-point total for this game is 2.2 points below the 58.7 points per game average total in 49ers games this season.
+- In 2021, games involving the 49ers have averaged a total of 58.7 points, 1.7 more than the set over/under in this contest.

 Florida Atlantic Stats and Trends